Incorporating estimands into meta-analyses of clinical trials: What is an estimand?

-ICH E9 (R1) was largely motivated by a perceived lack of clarity in the handling of intercurrent events.
-In the pre-estimands era, analytical approaches denoted as ``intention-to-treat'' (ITT) or ``per-protocol'' handled intercurrent events ambiguously.\cite{keene2023estimands, clark2022estimands} For instance, the ITT principle clearly aligns with a treatment policy strategy and should include all randomized patients under their randomized treatment allocation.
 However, many analyses reported as ITT ``ignored'' intercurrent events by stopping to follow up participants after the occurrence of the events.
 As such, outcome data for subjects experiencing the intercurrent events would be excluded from the estimation, thereby diverging from the ITT principle.
-Moreover, treatment effects may have inadvertently been estimated in hypothetical settings where intercurrent events do not take place, e.g., truncating intercurrent events for mixed models for repeated measures or censoring at the intercurrent event in time-to-event settings.\cite{clark2022estimands, mitroiu2022estimation, mitroiu2020narrative}
+Moreover, treatment effects may have inadvertently been estimated in hypothetical settings where intercurrent events do not take place, e.g., truncating intercurrent events in mixed models for repeated measures or censoring at the intercurrent event in time-to-event settings.\cite{clark2022estimands, mitroiu2022estimation, mitroiu2020narrative}

 ICH E9 (R1) highlights the potential relevance of alternative intercurrent event strategies beyond treatment policy, with Morga et al recently illustrating the relevance of these strategies to HTA decision-making.\cite{morga2023intention} Consider certain cancer trials, where due to perceived ethical reasons, patients randomized to the control group can switch onto the experimental treatment, as rescue medication following disease progression.\cite{manitz2022estimands, latimer2014adjusting} HTA concerns the evaluation of ``real-world'' clinical effectiveness.
 However, patients under the current standard of care in clinical practice cannot initiate the experimental intervention, because it is not available in the healthcare system.